ialvarenga/financial-management/app/financial-app-development-phases.md

 - [x] Can add single item to bill
 - [x] Can add installment purchase (2-12x)
 - [x] Installments create items in future bills automatically
+- [x] Installments start from current bill if OPEN, next bill if CLOSED
+- [x] Bill is created automatically for current month on card detail view
 - [x] Bill total calculates correctly and updates reactively
 - [x] Can delete item (with installment group support)
 - [x] UI displays items with category, amount, and installment info
 - [x] FAB appears on current bill to add items
+- [x] No crashes when adding/viewing items (flow and key issues fixed)
+- [x] Navigation works correctly between screens

 ---